wngo1337/neoquestII-auto/README.md

 neopets.com.
 It is meant to help you grab all the game trophies and minimize the time you have to spend clicking away.
 What would normally take you weeks should now ideally take you hours with minimal user interaction.

+You can also just use it for grinding if you don't trust the navigation or want to play manually.

+## Requirements

+- Python >= 3.10

 ## Features